peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 # Contributing to the LLM Personality Matching Project

-We welcome contributions to this project!
-This document provides guidelines for setting up your development environment, adhering to project standards, and submitting your work.
+This document serves as the **Developer's Guide** for the project.
+Its purpose is to provide clear and comprehensive guidelines for anyone wishing to contribute, covering development environment setup, project standards, and the full contribution workflow.

 ## Getting Started: Development Environment Setup